charlenellll/LeetCodeSolution/MySQL/176 Second Highest Salary/176 Second Highest Salary.md

 	| 200                 |
 	+---------------------+

+# It testd for the order and take out certain element(s)

 ## Solution 1: the max number except the max one

 This solution can only be used for this specific condition.
 If we are asked for k-th highest when k is a large number, this solution is not useful.